mrzealot/absolem/index.md

 <br />
 <hr />

-__Contact__: you can find me [by mail](mailto:mr@zealot.hu), [on GitHub](https://github.com/mrzealot), [on Reddit](https://www.reddit.com/user/mrzealot), or on Discord (MrZealot#8079), and if you have any feedback regarding the Absolem, I'd love to hear from you!
+__Contact__: you can find me [by mail](mailto:mr@zealot.hu), [on GitHub](https://github.com/mrzealot), [on Reddit](https://www.reddit.com/user/mrzealot), or on [Discord](https://discord.gg/DbCfZfZ), and if you have any feedback regarding the Absolem, I'd love to hear from you!

 __History__:

 - 2019.09.07. -- Original publication.
 - 2019.09.07. -- I already stand corrected: what I referenced as "ergowrap" is actually the [ErgoWarp](https://github.com/pseudoku/ErgoWarp).
 My apologies!
-- 2020.06.25. -- Fixed the firmware link to point to its new home, plus added a favicon.
+- 2020.06.25. -- Fixed the firmware link to point to its new home, plus tried to add a favicon.
+- 2020.06.28. -- Actually added a favicon...
+Plus some theme tweaks and some club-related updates.

 __Acknowledgment__: Besides the people already mentioned it the post, I'd like to thank my wife, who put up with me during this year-long process, and whose first reactions weren't "You're doing WHAT?!" and "It costs HOW MUCH?!" :)